dnolan1993/machinery_world_/README.md

                     Go to website "Home" page in web browser.
                 </li>
                 <li>
-                    Click the "Gallery" link in the nav bar located in the upper right of the webpage, to load Gallery page.
+                    Click the "Gallery" link in the nav bar located in the upper right of the webpage, to load the Gallery page.
                 </li>
                 <li>
-                    Click "MACHINERY WORLD" logo in the upper left of the webpage to verify it links to the homepage of the site.
+                    Click the "MACHINERY WORLD" logo in the upper left of the webpage to verify it links to the homepage of the site.
                 </li>
                 <li>
                     Return to "Gallery" page using the nav bar again.